Chiefofthefrak/CppND-Capstone-Hello-World/README.md

 * Display.cpp and Diplay.h contain the Display class which has the function Render which renders the game state to the screen, as well as some functions to make this easier.

 * OrbitObject.cpp and OrbitObject.h have the classes OrbitObject and LightRay which control how asteroids, target and player, and the projectile behave respectively.
-Both contain the functio Orbit which updates the positions and velocities of the objects as well as various other functions.
+Both contain the function Orbit which updates the positions and velocities of the objects as well as various other functions.

 ## Rubric Information